1k-off/docker-images-base/teamcity-build-agent/README.md

 https://hub.docker.com/r/1node/teamcity-build-agent

 # Featured tags
-- `base` - teamcity agent with pre-installed aws lambda tools, aws cli, GitHub releases.
+- `base` - teamcity agent with pre-installed ansible, GitHub releases.
-- `net5` - teamcity agent with pre-installed dotnet 5 and `base` features.
-- `net6` - teamcity agent with pre-installed dotnet 6 and `base` features.
-- `net7` - teamcity agent with pre-installed dotnet 7 and `base` features.
 - `net8` - teamcity agent with pre-installed dotnet 8 and `base` features.
+- `net9` - teamcity agent with pre-installed dotnet 9 and `base` features.
+- `dotnet-full` - teamcity agent with pre-installed dotnet 8, 9 and `base` features.
-- `dotnet-full` - teamcity agent with pre-installed dotnet core 2.2, 3.1, dotnet 5, 6, 7, 8 and `base` features.
+- `dotnet-full-unsup-included` - teamcity agent with pre-installed dotnet core 2.1, 2.2, 3.1, dotnet 5, 6, 7, 8, 9 and `base` features.

 **Note: This repo does not publish or maintain a latest tag.
 Please declare a specific tag when pulling or referencing images from this repo.**
 # Description